-- Employers may not terminate employment or otherwise deprive employees of seniority or benefits because the employee attends court by reason of being a victim of, or a witness to, a crime, or by virtue of being a member of such victim's family.
+- An employer may not terminate employment or otherwise deprive employees of seniority or benefits because the employee attends court by reason of being a victim of, or a witness to, a crime, or by virtue of being a member of such victim's family.
 See Crime Victim Leave.

-- Employers may not terminate or discipline certain employees (i.e. volunteer fireman) who are responding in the line of duty to a call, prior to the time he or she is to report to work.
-See Volunteer Activities Leave.
+- An employer may not terminate or discipline certain employees (i.e., volunteer fireman) who are responding in the line of duty to a call, prior to the time they report to work.
+See Emergency Responder Leave.

 - Pennsylvania law prohibits the termination of, or discrimination against, an employee because of the employee's membership in any reserve component of the military.
 See Military Leave.

-- Philadelphia employers may be required to provide a leave of absence for victims of domestic or sexual violence; reasonable accommodations, such as a leave of absence, for pregnant employees; and paid sick leave.
-See Local Ordinances.
+- Philadelphia employers may be required to provide a leave of absence for victims of domestic or sexual violence as a reasonable accommodation.
+Such employers may also be required to provide paid sick leave.
+See Local Requirements.